Zenith-Team/Tsuru/README.md

 * Yoshi colors

 # Building
 This project is meant to be compiled with my fork of shibboleet's fork of the [CafeLoader Project Compiler](https://github.com/Luminyx1/CafeLoader-Compiler) script.
-A version of this source code that is ready for building will always be available on the [releases](https://github.com/Luminyx1/SuperHacks/releases) page which includes additional files required for compiling.
+A version of this source code that is ready for building will always be available on the [releases](https://github.com/Luminyx1/Tsuru/releases) page which includes additional files required for compiling.
 Keep in mind that currently this project targets version 1.3.0 of the standalone copy of New Super Mario Bros.
 U, but does maintain compatibility with the DLC as well.
-Support for the bundle will be coming soon but as of right now it is not of high priority.
+Support for the bundle will be coming soon but as of right now it is not our top priority.

 # Credits
 * [AboodXD](https://github.com/aboood40091) - [NSMBU-Haxx](https://github.com/aboood40091/NSMBU-haxx) code, headers, and build system
 * [jhmaster2000](https://github.com/jhmaster2000) - General code and headers
+* [Luminyx](https://github.com/Luminyx1) - Project leader, general code and headers
 * [Newer Team](https://github.com/Newer-Team) - [Newer U](https://github.com/Newer-Team/NewerSMBU) code and headers
 * [RicBent](https://github.com/RicBent) - [CodeDX](https://github.com/RicBent/codedx) code and headers
 * [RoadrunnerWMC](https://github.com/RoadrunnerWMC) - Customizable [world map scripts](https://github.com/RoadrunnerWMC/Cobra)
-* [Shibboleet](https://github.com/shibbo) - General code, headers, and contribution to the build system
+* [shibboleet](https://github.com/shibbo) - General code, headers, and contribution to the build system
 * [STUPID](https://github.com/stupidestmodder) - General code and headers
 * Modified dynamic_libs headers based on original implementation by Dimok and [Maschell fork](https://github.com/Maschell/dynamic_libs)
 * shiftjis.h from [Apollo PS3](https://github.com/bucanero/apollo-ps3/blob/master/include/shiftjis.h)